 The nice thing about this cookie recipe is everything can be made ahead of time.

-The chocolate ganache can be made a few days in advance and stored in the fridge as well.
+The vegan ganache can be made a few days in advance and stored in the fridge as well.

 The sauces get thicker in the fridge so let them come to room temperature before decorating the cookies.
 Any leftover sauce can be stored in the fridge and enjoyed all week.

 FREEZER: The unbaked cookie dough stores well in the fridge for a few days or in the freezer for a month or two.
 Just pop any remaining dough in an airtight container until needed.

 Baked Scotch cake cookies freeze beautifully.
 Make them at the beginning of December and tuck them into the freezer until needed.
 They thaw super fast so it's great to have a batch on hand for last minute guests.

 Decadent Affogatto Dessert - could be the most popular menu item in a fancy restaurant.
 Decadent Mocha Truffles easy-to-make, incredible for the chocolate lovers in your life.